 In 2013, Werfel was the IRS’s acting commissioner and has worked there in other capacities under Democratic and Republican administrations.
 Additionally, he held positions as federal controller and deputy controller in the United States Office of Management and Budget.
 Since then, he has served in a position of authority at the administration counseling firm Boston Counseling Gathering.

-By a vote of 17 to 9, the Finance Committee also approved Dr. Brent Neiman’s nomination for Assistant Treasury Secretary for International Finance and Dr. Rebecca Haffajee’s nomination for HHS Assistant Secretary for Planning and Evaluation by a vote of 14 to 12.
+By a vote of 17 to 9, the Finance Committee also approved Dr. Brent Neiman’s nomination for Assistant Treasury Secretary for International Finance.
+And Dr. Rebecca Haffajee’s nomination for HHS Assistant Secretary for Planning and Evaluation by a vote of 14 to 12.

-Treasury Secretary Janet Yellen stated in February that she supports President Biden’s intent to nominate Daniel Werfel to serve as the next commissioner of the IRS as Danny is uniquely qualified to lead the agency at this crucial juncture due to his extensive management experience, extensive service under Democratic and Republican administrations, and leadership of significant transformation efforts.
+Treasury Secretary Janet Yellen stated in February that she supports President Biden’s intent to nominate Daniel Werfel to serve as the next commissioner of the IRS.
+As, Danny is uniquely qualified to lead the agency at this crucial juncture.
+Due to his extensive management experience, extensive service under Democratic and Republican administrations, and leadership of significant transformation efforts.

 The tax laws are very complex.
 Our short blog articles cannot fully cover all the rules and nuances.
-Your specific facts may hold various opportunities and possible risks that only trained, experienced, and highly qualified tax specialists can spot.
+Your specific facts may hold various opportunities and possible risks that only trained, and highly qualified tax specialists can spot.
 We encourage you to find such help, rather than trying to figure it all out on your own.
 Consider giving this marketplace a try by posting your project and signing up here.

 If you are a licensed tax professional interested in helping others either part or full-time, or ad hoc, come on in!
 Happy to have you.
 Our marketplace has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
 You can also quickly connect to knowledgeable colleagues who can complement your services with the ones you do not provide.
 Register here.